jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

             ]
         )

   the terminal shows passing tests.
-We can ignore anything with double underscores (__) for now

-* I copy and paste the :ref:`methods<functions>` to make a TODO list for tests to add
+I ignore the names with double underscores (__) for now, then copy and paste the other names to make a TODO list for the next tests

   .. code-block:: python